Odd News Roundup: Record 2-tonne sunfish found off the coast of Ceuta; Cyprus's homage to the humble spud goes viral | Science-Environment

 Cyprus's homage to the humble spud goes viral

-A Cypriot community's endeavour to pay homage to the humble spud has gone viral after their 5 metre (16 ft) tall statue of a Cyprus potato drew comparisons to a giant penis.
-The fibreglass replica, which cost 8,000 euros ($9,300) and sits by a main road at the entrance to the village of Xylophagou, has drawn widespread ribbing on social media.
+A Cypriot community's endeavor to pay homage to the humble spud has gone viral after their 5 metre (16 ft) tall statue of a Cyprus potato drew comparisons to a giant penis.
+The fiberglass replica, which cost 8,000 euros ($9,300) and sits by a main road at the entrance to the village of Xylophagou, has drawn widespread ribbing on social media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)